-Neighborhood Access Program
+Neighborhood Access Program (NAP)

-The City of Chicago Department of Cultural Affairs and Special Events (DCASE) is currently accepting Idea Submissions for its Neighborhood Access Program.
 The goal of this program is to support the cultural vitality of every Chicago neighborhood via grant programs and partnerships designed to be responsive to the complex needs of individual communities.
 This program will offer direct grants for all types of place-based arts and culture activities.

-There’s three ways that you can share your idea with us.
+There are three ways that you can share your idea with us.
 You can either:

 1) Narrative: Provide a brief written description of your idea.